Bar'am: Economy

 The economy of Kibbutz Bar'am is centered around agriculture, as Bar'am is home to numerous orchards where a variety of fruits including apples, pears, nectarines, plums, kiwi, and Chinese gooseberries are grown and harvested.
 The fields are tended by Jewish volunteers who live on the kibbutz.
-Some of the volunteers are from Israel, while most of the are Jews from abroad from countries such as Mexico, Canada, Australia, Columbia, the USA, and more.
+Some of the volunteers are from Israel, while most of them are Jews from abroad from countries such as Mexico, Canada, Australia, Columbia, the USA, and more.
 The kibbutz is also home to a packing plant, where the fruit is sorted, packed and kept in cold storage until it is delivered to markets throughout Israel.
 Other crops include corn, peanuts and sunflower seeds.
 In addition, the kibbutz has ponds for fish farming.
 The kibbutz also has land holdings cultivated with cotton in the Hula Valley, near Ne'ot Mordehai.

 The kibbutz also has a factory that manufactures plastics for medical purposes.

 Culture

-The culture of Bar'am centers around kibbutz life and is a blend of local Israeli culture and various foreign cultures brought by the kibbutz volunteers who hail from all over the world. operates the Bar David Museum, which houses bi-annual exhibitions from the large permanent collection of paintings and Jewish ritual objects, plus temporary exhibitions of fine art, sculpture and photography, and a small Archeology Room that exhibits objects from the region, such as ceramic and glass artefacts and jewellery and statuettes.
+Bar'am operates the Bar David Museum which houses bi-annual exhibitions from the large permanent collection of paintings and Jewish ritual objects, plus temporary exhibitions of fine art, sculpture and photography, and a small Archeology Room that exhibits objects from the region, such as ceramic and glass artefacts, jewellery and statuettes.